spttruong/icd-code-logistic-regression/README.md

 - Full dataset size: 6.9 GB (.zip download from PhysioNet repository) - **REQUIRES CREDENTIALING**
 - Demo dataset: d_icd_diagnoses.csv (8.8 MB), diagnoses_icd_demo.csv (27MB)
 - Link to the demo data: https://bit.ly/3fi6y9L (since GitHub allows a maximum size of 25MB)
+  - have the `data/` and the Jupyter notebook within the same directory for the code to work

 ### Disclaimer: